Turnabout (novel): Plot summary

 In the year 2000, 100-year-old Amelia Hazelwood was living in a nursing home, sick and tired of life.
 Content to die, she signs a document given to her by doctors at the nursing home with very little awareness as to what it is.
 However, she gradually begins to change soon afterward, beginning with the realization that she no longer needs her hearing aid and is able to swing her legs over the side of her bed again.

 She quickly learns that she and several other nursing home residents had signed an agreement with Dr. Jimson and Dr. Reed to participate in a study for an experimental drug (PT-1) that reverses the effect of aging by making telomeres grow.
 All the residents at the nursing home had been given the drug and are now growing younger each day.
 However, because the drug is experimental, it must be kept a secret.
 While a second chance at life seems wonderful, when Amelia's first birthday while moving back in time arrives, she finds she cannot remember anything from the last year of her life when she was growing older.
-The residents realize that as they grow younger, their previous memories are disappearing and being rewritten with new memories from growing younger, even though the brain has plenty of chromosomes left for memory.
+The residents realize that as they grow younger, their previous memories are disappearing and being rewritten with new memories from growing younger, even though the brain has plenty of neurons left for memory.
 It's then found out that it's like recording while hitting the rewind button.
 One man, afraid of forgetting his beloved wife's funeral where so many people said such nice things, is the first to request the Cure, a secondary drug that will halt his age at that exact moment.
 While the Cure works successfully on lab mice, the man immediately shrivels up, dies, and turns into dust when it is administered to him.